Case Study Guidelines

-Don't forget to include details of the hands-on contact time with the client using MSTR® and the pressures used for each treatment - did you have to vary your pressures during the treatment due to sensitive areas, for example.
+Include details of the hands-on contact time with the client using MSTR® and the pressures used for each treatment.
+Did you have to vary your pressures during the treatment due to sensitive areas, for example?

 Photographs are optional and may be included with the client consent

 Treatment outcomes: in what ways has the scar treatment improved their lifestyle? – i.e. can walk better, improved ROM, increased energy, etc..

 Were there any improvements in their emotional connection with the scar?

 Did you attain your initial objective/s?

 Perform multiple treatment sessions if they are required to reach a clear and obvious outcome.

 If your client needs more than one treatment for the tissue to achieve maximum possible improvement then please pursue those treatments and include those additional treatment descriptions in your case study.

 If only ONE treatment was required to reach a clear outcome: If this is the case, a follow-up appointment with the client for you to physically assess the scar to ensure a positive outcome was achieved, is necessary.
 Did that one session achieve your aims and objectives?
 If not, a second treatment will be necessary.